-Achilles tendon claim: Find out what the Achilles tendon is, how your solicitor determines the amount of compensation to claim for pain and suffering and financial losses, with examples of how much compensation the courts award for Achilles tendon claims and free online assessment and call back from a specialist personal injury solicitor.
+Find out what an Achilles tendon claim is, how your solicitor determines the amount of compensation to claim for pain and suffering and financial losses with examples of average claim payouts for different degrees of injury, a table of payout amounts and access to specialist solicitor free help.

 What is an Achilles tendon claim?

-How does a solicitor calculate the amount of compensation your Achilles tendon claim is worth?
+How does a solicitor calculate the amount of compensation your claim is worth?

-There are two main types of compensation for any personal injury claim: the pain and suffering for the injury itself (here the pain and suffering for your Achilles tendon injury) and the financial losses as a direct result of your injury (this might include lost income, medical expenses, travel costs, etc.).
+There are two main types of compensation for any personal injury claim – pain and suffering for the injury itself and the financial losses as a direct result of your injury (this might include lost income, medical expenses, travel costs, etc.).

 Based upon this report your solicitor can compare similar Achilles tendon injuries to those determined by the courts in previous personal injury claims and so decide how much your pain and suffering claim is worth.

-Financial losses depend on the individual – using lost income as an example: if you had a job which paid £2,000 nett a month and you were off work for 3 months you could claim £6,000 whereas if another accident victim earned £1,000 nett a month and was off work also for 3 months the claim would be only £3,000.
+For example – consider an injury at work causing absence from work and lost income.
+Imagine you had a job which paid £2,000 net a month and you were off work for 3 months you could claim £6,000 whereas if another accident victim earned £1,000 net a month and was off work also for 3 months the claim would be only £3,000.

 Examples of compensation amounts for different Achilles tendon claims

 Below are some examples of how much compensation you can claim for varying levels of Achilles tendon claims in 2023: